5 Setting up the Greenbone Enterprise Appliance

 Note

-This step does not apply for the Greenbone Enterprise 25V.
+This step does not apply for the Greenbone Enterprise 35 and the Greenbone Enterprise 25V.

 The main interface of the appliance is the web interface, also called Greenbone Security Assistant (GSA).
 The web interface can be accessed as described in Chapter 8.1.